Orzech99/DFT/README.md

 # DFT is in an early development stage!
 It is full of unnecessary variables, methods, it lacks basic classes like e.x. engine class or menu class.
-Most implemented features like changing the end of an arrow that the camera focuses on, zooming in and out, drawing are simply prototypes done only in main.cpp.
+Most implemented features like changing the end of an arrow that the camera focuses on, zooming in and out, drawing(by the user) are simply prototypes done only in main.cpp.
 In the next DFT updates, these features will be implemented in their respective classes, and way more optimized.
 It just works, the code is not remotely close to being done.